global-send/globalsend/ARCHITECTURE.md

 - Multi‑tenant account system.
 Pairing/trust is device‑centric.
 - Complex ACLs beyond simple device authorization and session‑scoped permissions.

+## Use Cases

+These use cases capture the real product scenarios that drive the architecture:

+1. Two communication channels: local (LAN) and global (internet).
+Global mode requires the user to be authenticated (logged in) to the global service.
+2. The application must be able to function entirely on the local network (no login or external services), or operate in both local and global modes ("global mode").
+3. Automatic channel switching: the system should automatically prefer direct LAN paths and fall back to global/internet relay paths without user intervention.
+4. Devices on a LAN can share resources called "sendlets".
+Sendlets are typed payloads (see below).
+5. Sendlets include multiple kinds of data: clipboard items, files (media, documents, applications, archives), URLs/links, and small structured data.
+The system must treat types appropriately (e.g., file streaming vs short clipboard push).
+6. Sendlets can be exchanged across both local and global networks with the same UX and guarantees.
+7. Everything transferred is end‑to‑end encrypted by default and non‑negotiable.
+8. Simple pairing: all that is required is scanning a code shown on a device (or vice versa).
+This must work both on local and global paths.
+9. All sendlet transfers use per‑session encryption keys derived automatically from device passkeys; the user is only prompted for a PIN/passkey when necessary.
+10. Storage/backends: local mode uses SQLite for transient state; global mode uses Supabase only as a transient relay/discovery aid (no persistent user data).
+Files uploaded to the global relay are deleted once delivered and are encrypted end‑to‑end.
+11. Native frontends (macOS, Windows, Linux, Android, iOS via Flutter) can operate in local and global modes.
+The web frontend (TypeScript) works in global mode only.
+12. Minimal user interaction: the app must minimize prompts and make channel switching and pairing seamless.

+These use cases are authoritative and drive the rest of this document.

 ## High‑Level Overview

 Globalsend splits responsibilities into a control plane and a data plane: